 Temperature, vinegar, salt, and dehydration are all methods of regulation that will prevent germs from growing, and I recommend using them all in conjunction.

 It’s not essential to use, but if you’re planning on longer storage, I recommend Prague Powder #1.
-I have lost a batch to moisture creeping in despite doing a good job dehydrating, it so: for every pound of meat, slightly less than 1/4 tsp of curing salt #1.
+I have lost a batch of jerky to moisture creeping in despite doing a good job dehydrating, it so: for every pound of meat, slightly less than 1/4 tsp of curing salt #1.
 (That’s sodium nitrite.
 If it says nitrate, you have powder #2 in your hands for long-term curing of charcuterie and deli meats, which have higher humidity over a much longer process.)

-Spray your trays with nonstick oils
+Spray your trays with aerosol oils

 I loathe spray oils.
 Bad for the planet, wasteful in packaging, and suspiciously artificial.
 Nevertheless, take it from a guy who has tried and tried to rub a little coconut oil on dehydrator trays by hand; they are the most unwieldy things in any kitchen.
 They’re larger than any cookie sheet in at least one dimension, they barely fit in the dishwasher, and if you’re lucky enough that they do, they still group up in ways that make them come out sticky.
 Even the nonstick ones cling to the meat and tear it.
 You need lipids and they’re a pain to apply.

 Far and away the best thing to do is just step outside and spritz both sides with aerosol, or even spray through a wide-open window.
 Congratulations, I gave you twenty minutes of your life back.
 Align the trays so one pass hits as much as possible and prevent spray-painting your kitchen with plastic laminate.
 You only need to spray one side, you’re not going to flip it.

 Group your trays by meat slice size